chessturo/clang-notes/README.md

 ```

 Since clang plugins are dynamically loaded, the version of clang they're built against and the version of clang they're run with should match.
-Because the plugin API isn't stable, this can make updating/porting plugins a pretty significant maintainance overhead.
+Because the plugin API isn't stable, this can make updating/porting plugins a pretty significant maintenance overhead.

 ## Your First Plugin
 Fundamentally, a clang plugin is a class that inherits from `PluginASTAction`, which must eventually get registered with clang so that it's run.
 This looks like: